dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/roadmaps/Breadth_Coverage_Summary.md

 ---

-This summary provides a clear and concise overview of the extensive breadth we have achieved in our Vedic Mastery Study.
+This summary provides a clear and concise overview of the extensive breadth we have achieved in our Vedic Mastery Study v2.0.
 It is a testament to the comprehensive foundation we have built, and it serves as a powerful showcase of our progress before we transition to the depth expansion phase.